 MRI scan: This test uses radio waves and strong magnets instead of x-rays to make detailed pictures.
 This test is very good for looking at eye tumors and may be used to see if the cancer has spread.

-Biopsy: In a biopsy (BY-op-see), the doctor takes out a small piece of tissue to check it for cancer cells.
+Biopsy: In a biopsy, the doctor takes out a small piece of tissue to check for cancer cells.
 A biopsy is often not needed for eye melanoma because the doctor can tell it’s melanoma from the eye exam and imaging tests.

 If you have eye cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.